Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Carbon Dioxide and the Greenhouse Effect

-As we have seen in examining the burning of stars and in viewing prehistoric earth, carbon as the fourth most abundant element in the universe, is part of the atmosphere, inanimate objects (diamonds) and all living organisms, and makes life possible, ‘better living through organic chemistry’.
-In its purest form carbon is non-toxic to humans and animals.
+As we have seen in examining the burning of stars and in viewing prehistoric Earth, carbon as the fourth most abundant element in the universe.
+It is part of the atmosphere, inanimate objects (diamonds) and all living organisms, and makes life possible, better living through organic chemistry.
+In its purest form, carbon is non-toxic to humans and animals.

 (Audit of the Universe chapter 2.2)

-Climate change based on human activity such as burning fossil fuels, agriculture’s development and reckless industrialization within the last two centuries is real—methane, nitrogen oxides and carbon dioxide are the ‘harvest’ we reap from this activity, and the end products are air contamination, ozone belt destruction and acid rains as well as an excess of carbon dioxide—a steady rise of 316 parts per million (ppm) in the air in 1958 to 400 ppm in 2013, an increase of 27 percent in 55 years.
+Climate change based on human activity such as burning fossil fuels, agriculture’s development, and reckless industrialization within the last two centuries is real.
+Methane, nitrogen oxides, and carbon dioxide are the harvest we reap from this activity.
+The end products are air contamination, ozone belt destruction, and acid rains, as well as an excess of carbon dioxide.
+We see a steady rise of 316 parts per million (ppm) in the air in 1958 to 400 ppm in 2013, an increase of 27 percent in 55 years.

 CO2: West Antarctic Ice Sheet, Greenland, Alaska

-Glaciers all over the world are shrinking, from the Perto Moreno Glacier in Argentina to the Tibetan Glacier, from the Glacier National Park in Montana to the largest ice shelf in the Arctic, the Wharton Ice Shelf that cracked in half in 2003.
+Glaciers all over the world are shrinking, from the Perito Moreno Glacier in Argentina to the Tibetan Glacier, from the Glacier National Park in Montana to the most prominent ice shelf in the Arctic, the Wharton Ice Shelf that cracked in half in 2003.
 The most striking example is the West Antarctic Ice Sheet (WAIS).

 “Take a look at that beautiful sheet of ice, folks.
 Historic and pristine,” Galacti says.
 “Unfortunately, it’s also cracking.
 It’s disintegrating.
 Definitely signs of wear and tear as we like to say in the real estate biz.”